rosedetivoli/rosedetivoli.github.io/writing.md

 **_In English_**

 _Communist Photosynthesis_, forthcoming in the book [The Cinema of Danièle Huillet and Jean-Marie Straub](http://www.mhra.org.uk/publications/mi-14)
+[Sabzian PRISMA #51](https://sabzian.be/prisma/prisma-51) on the use of black frames in _The Journey_ by Peter Watkins
 [Interview with James Kelman](https://salvage.zone/existence-is-a-guerilla-campaign-an-interview-with-james-kelman/) for Salvage, 2022
 [Interview with Paul Mendez](https://www.thewhitereview.org/feature/interview-with-paul-mendez/) for The White Review, 2021
 [Interview with Lucy Ellmann](https://www.thewhitereview.org/issue/issue-no-28/) for The White Review, Issue No. 28, July 2020